devfabiosilva/FIOT/README.md

 # FIOT
-Fenix-IoT LoRa gateway with NANO cryptowallet with DPoW and IA support with hardware encryption and sign firmware support
+Fenix-IoT LoRa gateway is a Embedded device with a built-in NANO cryptocurrency hardwallet support with DPoW (Descentralized Proof of Work)

+## Features
+- Hardware encryption and signed firmware support
+- LoRa

+COMING SOON ...